 At first Libya was inhabited by Berber tribes.
-After 1,000 BC a people from Lebanon called the Phoenicians settled in Tripolitania (western Libya).
+After 1,000 BCE a people from Lebanon called the Phoenicians settled in Tripolitania (western Libya).
 They founded Tripoli.
 Later the ancient Greeks settled in Cyrenaica (eastern Libya).
 Later both areas of Libya became part of the Roman Empire.
-A Roman Emperor called Septimus Severus (193-211) was a native of the great city of Leptis Magna in Roman Libya.
-Unfortunately Leptis Magna was severely damaged by an earthquake in 365.
+A Roman Emperor called Septimius Severus (193-211) was a native of the great city of Leptis Magna in Roman Libya.
+Unfortunately, Leptis Magna was severely damaged by an earthquake in 365.

 Then in the 4th century the Roman Empire split in two.
 Cyrenaica became part of the eastern Roman Empire while Tripolitania was part of the Western Empire.
 In 431 a Germanic people called the Vandals captured Libya but Justinian, emperor of the Eastern Empire forced them out in 533.

 Then in 642-44 the Arabs conquered Libya.
 During the 16th century, Libya became part of the Turkish Empire.
 It remained part of the Turkish Empire for centuries although it was a haven for pirates.
 However, in 1911 the Italians invaded Libya.

 The Turks surrendered Libya to Italy in 1912.
 However, resistance from the people of Libya continued for many years.
 Until 1922 the Italians only controlled the coastal region.
 However, the Fascist regime in Italy was determined to subdue all of Libya and by 1932 it was in control of the whole country.
 The conquest of Libya by Fascist Italy was extremely brutal and many Libyans died as a result.
 Mussolini, the Italian dictator encouraged Italians to emigrate to Libya and by 1939 there were 150,000 of them living in the country.